anne-urai/lab_wiki/ProjectIdeas.md

 - How do decision-making strategies (such as perseverance) change with ageing?
 Fit behavioral models (e.g. [Ashwood et al. 2022](https://www.nature.com/articles/s41593-021-01007-z), [Findling et al. 2019](https://doi.org/10.1038/s41593-019-0518-9)) to decision-making data across the lifespan (both mice and humans).
 - Do learning and decision-making vary with the biological clock, and is it easier to learn when consistently practicing at the same time of day?
 Potential collaboration with [Christian Tudorache](https://www.universiteitleiden.nl/en/staffmembers/christian-tudorache#tab-1).
 - How can we disentangle choice updating from slow drifts in decision criterion?
 Apply method proposed by [Gupta and Brody](https://www.biorxiv.org/content/10.1101/2021.09.17.460767v1).
+- Test prediction: does inactivation of PPC (LIP inactivation in monkeys or TMS to IPS0/1 or IPS 2/3 in humans) during the ITI reduce choice history bias?
+Find data or run a TMS experiment.

 ### Decision-making: data collection
 - How do decision-making strategies differ across mammalian species?
 Build and run a human version of the [IBL decision task](https://elifesciences.org/articles/63711), online and/or in the lab with EEG.